pygame/pygame/docs/reST/c_api/rwobject.rst

    the Python GIL is acquired before calling any of the *obj* methods.
    On error raise a Python exception and return ``NULL``.

+.. c:function:: SDL_RWops* pgRWops_FromObjectAndMode(PyObject *obj, char* mode)

+   Same as :func:`pgRWops_FromObject`, except it allows you to specify the mode string to create the RWops from. pgRWops_FromObject uses "rb" by default.
+   This function is mainly used for things that instead need "wb" mode.

 .. c:function:: SDL_RWops* pgRWops_FromFileObject(PyObject *obj)

    Return a SDL_RWops struct filled to access the Python file-like object *obj*.